keita/temppath/README.md

 * You can generate a path without file.
 * Temppath can generate files and directories as well.
-Therefore you are free from confusions which is correct tmpfile/tempfile or tmpdir/tempdir.
+Therefore you are free from confusion which is correct tmpfile/tempfile or tmpdir/tempdir.
 * Generated paths are `Pathname` objects.

 ## Usage